-To apply, please go the Dartmouth Graduate Programs online application site.
+To submit an application, please go the Dartmouth Graduate Programs online application site

 All applicants for whom English is not their native language and who have not attended an English-speaking undergraduate institution must provide the results of the Test of English as a Foreign Language (TOEFL).
 The Department Code for the TOEFL test is Biology 35.
 Applicants may also submit the results of the IELTS exam.

-Offers of admission to the graduate program for entrance in the fall term are sent from February 15 to mid-April.
-Those admitted to the program must notify the Department of their decision by April 15.
+Offers of admission to the graduate program for entrance in the fall term are usually sent in March and with responses requested by 15 April.